 Temperatures in 1996 at the surface varied from $<8^{\circ}$ to $>16^{\circ}$ C with the dominant pattern being relatively cool waters off southwest Nova Scotia in the Gulf of Maine due to strong tidal mixing, and warmer temperatures on the Scotian Shelf.
-The coldest waters are on Lurcher Shoals off Yarmouth and the warmest near the shelf break in the central Scotian Shelf (Fig. 43).
-At 50 m the coldest temperatures (<2°C) are in the northeast and the warmest off Yarmouth and along the continental shelf through the presence of slope waters (Fig. 43).
+The coldest waters are on Lurcher Shoals off Yarmouth and the warmest on Sydney Bight and the central Shelf area (Fig. 42a).
+At 50 m the coldest temperatures (<2 °C) are in the northeast and off Yarmouth (Fig. 42b).
 Note the cold waters covering most of the northeastern Scotian Shelf and off the "south shore" of the Atlantic coast of Nova Scotia.
-Warm waters penetrated onto the central shelf regions into Emerald Basin from offshore.
-The 100 m temperatures show a pattern similar to that for 50 m but with slightly higher temperatures, especially over the Emerald Basin region (Fig. 43).
-Bottom temperatures show several typical features (Fig. 43).
+Warm waters penetrated into the central shelf region of Emerald Basin.
+The 100 m temperatures show a pattern similar to that for 50 m but with slightly higher temperatures, especially over the Emerald Basin region (Fig. 42c).
+Bottom temperatures show several typical features (Fig. 42d).
 First is the large contrast between the northeast and central Scotian Shelf.
 In the northeast, bottom temperatures were generally cold with minima less than 2°C in the Misaine Bank region.
 Cool waters were also found off southern Nova Scotia.
 Temperatures in Emerald Basin exceeded 9°C and those in the central Gulf of Maine >8°C. Relatively high temperatures also were found along the continental slope on the western half of the Shelf and in the upper reaches of the Bay of Fundy.

-Temperature anomalies show similar patterns at the 4 depth levels (Fig. 44).
+Temperature anomalies show similar patterns at the 4 depth levels (Fig. 43).
 The dominant feature is the below-normal temperatures over most of the shelf although its areal extent decreased with depth.
 In particular, Emerald Basin in the central Scotian Shelf and eastern Jordan Basin in the Gulf of Maine tend to be warmer-than-normal.
-Maximum negative anomalies in the surface waters were -3° to -4°C. Elsewhere through the water column, anomalies were typically -0.5 to over -1°C. The southwestern end of the Shelf was also cold with surface anomalies of -2°C and deeper anomalies similar to that in the northeast.
+Maximum negative anomalies in the surface waters were $-3^{\circ}$ to $-4^{\circ}$ C. Elsewhere through the water column, anomalies were typically -0.5 to over $-1^{\circ}$ C. The southwestern end of the Shelf was also cold with surface anomalies of $-2^{\circ}$ C and deeper anomalies similar to that in the northeast.
 In contrast, anomalies in the central Scotian Shelf region were above normal except at the surface.
-The largest positive anomalies were near bottom and had magnitudes of 1-2°C. The warm water in Emerald Basin during the July survey is consistent with the 250 m temperature time series (Fig. 38) and the cold temperatures in the northeast and southwest during the survey with the temperature time series observed on Misaine Bank (Fig. 41) and off Lurcher (Fig. 42), respectively.
+The largest positive anomalies were near bottom and had magnitudes of $1-2^{\circ}$ C. The warm water in Emerald Basin during the July survey is consistent with the 250 m temperature time series (Fig. 37) and the cold temperatures in the northeast and southwest during the survey with the temperature time series observed on Misaine Bank (Fig. 40) and off Lurcher (Fig. 41), respectively.